This post may contain affiliate links. Please read our disclosure policy.

 - Tuscan sausage ragu

-- Ricotta mixed with grated smoked scamorza cheese or smoked applewood cheese (this would also be good with spianch)
+- Ricotta mixed with grated smoked scamorza cheese (this would also be good with spinach)

 If you’ve tried this easy cannelloni recipe or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.
+You can also Follow us on Facebook, Instagram and Pinterest to see more delicious food and what I’m getting up to.

 Spinach and Ricotta Cannelloni